fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

 Parameters for the _Gradient Controller_.
+Deprecated: v3.0.0.
+Use
+_gradient_controller_ inside the _Gradient Throttling Strategy_ instead.

 </dd>
 <dt>load_multiplier_linear_increment</dt>